flipbyte/formik-json-schema/README.md

 ### Schema object
 ----
-"validation" and "form" are the 2 main keys of the object.

--   Validation: validation allows you to define the validation rules for the form.
-The plugin depends on [Validatorjs](https://github.com/skaterdav85/validatorjs) and you can follow the instructions in their [README](https://github.com/skaterdav85/validatorjs/blob/master/README.md) to setup your validation rules.

--   Form: Everything inside the "form" key has 2 types: either "container" or "field" Each type needs a renderer to render the specific component.
+Schema object contains elements which can be one of 2 types: either "container" or "field" Each type needs a renderer to render the specific component.
 The "container" has an "elements" key within which you can define either new containers or fields.

-"form" is an object that has the following keys (all required):
+schema object that has the following keys (all required):

 | Key | Description |
 | ------ | ------ |